Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 # Macramé Quiz

 # Goal for this Project
-Welcome to Macramé Quiz.
+Welcome to Macramé Quiz. <br>
-Reason for choosing a quiz for my project is to test the knowledge of the person and see if they know the basics of Macramé, I have added few history questions and few questions from the present time.
+Reason for choosing a quiz for my project is to test the knowledge of the person and see if they know the basics of Macramé, I have added few history questions and few questions from the present times.
 This project also directly connects with my first project "The Knots".

 Goal for this project is to show what I have learnt so far and have some fun at the sametime.